-- 3. Start the engine and let the car stand still. - Open the menu system MY CAR and select the menu Tyre monitor. - 5.
+- 8. Start the engine and let the car stand still. - Open the menu system MY CAR and select the menu Tyre monitor. - 5.
 Select Start calibration and press OK. - Press OK after all tyres have been checked and adjusted in order to start calibration.

-- 7. Drive the car. - Recalibration is carried out automatically while the car is being driven and can be interrupted at any time.
-If the engine is switched off while recalibration is in progress then it is resumed when the car is driven again.
+- 7. Drive the car. - Calibration is performed when the car is driven at a speed above 35 km/h (22 mph).
+Calibration is interrupted temporarily if the engine is switched off, but is resumed automatically in the background when the car is driven again.
 The system provides no confirmation when the calibration is complete.